 Reporting Unsafe Work Conditions

 According to OSHA (the Occupational Safety and Health Act) of 1970, you’re entitled to healthy and safe conditions at work.
 If you’ve been subjected to the opposite, you may file a claim with OSHA.
 The most commonly reported OSHA violations include a lack of fall protection, unsafe ladders or scaffolding, poor machine guarding, and more.
-You can’t lose your job for making a complaint.
+It is not legal for your employer to fire you for making an OSHA complaint.

 How to Handle Wage or Hour Disputes